 When you look at those darker shades you can see that some white paints will have a yellow undertone, some a blue undertone, some a purple undertone, and some a grey undertone.

-In the first photo, below, you can see that the darkest shade has a little bit of brown, and you can definitely see yellow in the other colors on the swatch.
+In the first photo below, you can see that the darkest shade has a little bit of brown, and you can definitely see yellow in the other colors on the swatch.
 So the undertone of even the lightest shade will be a warm yellow.

 The next swatch looks almost the same in the lightest shade, but if you look at the darker shades, you can see a lot of green, so there will be a slight green undertone even in the lightest shade.

-And on the last swatch, even though the name of the lightest shade leads you to believe that the color is a very true white, studying the darker shades will teach you that there will be a blue undertone, making this a cool and crisp white.
+On the last swatch, even though the name of the lightest shade leads you to believe that the color is a very true white, studying the darker shades will teach you that there will be a blue undertone, making this a cool and crisp white.

 How to Choose White Paint for Walls